Leanne2603/LeanneStranks_T1A3/README.md

 To install the tty-prompt gem, enter the following into your terminal: gem install tty-prompt
 #### Gem "tty-font", "~> 0.5.0"
 No reported issues - To install, enter the following into your terminal: gem install tty-font
+#### "picture_frame", "~> 0.0.4"
+No reported issues.
+You can install the gem by entering the following into your terminal: gem install picture_frame
 #### json
 This should be pre-installed
 #### csv